 Let’s put this into action and say that Becky wants to lose 5 pounds in a month.

 How to Lose 5 Pounds

 Since Becky is already a petite person.
-To lose 5 pounds, she would have to either increase her TDEE while maintaining her diet, or eat less calories than her TDEE.
+To lose 5 pounds, she would have to either increase her TDEE while maintaining her diet or eat fewer calories than her TDEE.

-The body is good at maintaining homeostasis, meaning balancing calories out with calories in.
+The body is good at maintaining homeostasis, meaning balancing calories out with calories.
 This means we have a natural tendency to eat more to compensate for the additional calories burned.
 This is especially true when we are not paying attention to what we are eating and just working out.